Patrick Vieira: Crystal Palace manager involved in altercation with Everton fan in pitch invasion

 Vieira was walking across the pitch towards his team's dressing room at the other side of the ground when an Everton fan approached him, prompting a reaction from the Palace boss.

 Sky Sports News has attempted to contact Crystal Palace.
 Everton have not commented on the issue.
-Sky Sports News has also contacted the FA for comment.
+The FA are looking in to the incident.

 When Vieira was asked about it in his post-match press conference, he said: "I've got nothing to say about that."